kevinknights29/kevinknights29/README.md

 <br />

 - ### 🤖 I'm currently working on projects using Data Pipelines, Data Warehouses, and Distributed Systems.
-- ### 🧠 I’m currently learning about Big Data Tools, Data Engineer Tools, and Cloud.
+- ### 🧠 I’m currently learning about Big Data Tools, Cloud, and Large Language Models (LLMs).
-- ### 📈 I’m looking to enhance my Statistic and Data Exploration Techniques.
+- ### 📈 I’m looking to enhance my data engineering skills as well as expanding my knowledge in fields like Machine Learning.
-- ### 🥅 2022 Goals: Contribute more to Open Source projects
+- ### 🥅 Short Term Goals: Contribute more to Open Source projects
-- ### 📚 Fun fact: I love to read and watch Netflix's documentaries.
+- ### 📚 Fun fact: I love dogs, and have a chihuahua named Paul 🐶.

 <br />